sagarhodar/Face_Cropping/README.md

 - OpenCV community for providing excellent computer vision tools
 - The creators of the SSD MobileNet face detection model
-- Contributors and users who help improve this project

 ## 📈 Project Status